TrueOsiris/docker-vrising/README.md

 ### setup
 - Configuration settings are still those in /path/on/host/dedicatedserverfiles/VRisingServer_Data/StreamingAssets/Settings<br>
 so NOT those in /persistentdata.
-Working on that.

 - If you forward ports, you can only use direct connect.<br>
 If you want to see the server in the server list and want to use 27015-27016/UDP for example, <br>